Island Rail Corridor: Vancouver Island joining Canada

-The father of Canadian Confederation Sir John A. Macdonald in the House of Commons in 1881 gave a speech on the CPR and criticized Alexander Mackenzie for tinkering with the preconditions of British Columbia and Vancouver Island uniting with Canada.
-The old chieftain said, "Both the Government of which I was the head and the Government of which he was the head were bound by the original resolutions."
-Macdonald said, "It was admitted that it was a sacred obligation; it was admitted that there was a treaty made with British Columbia, with the people and the Government of British Columbia, and not only was it an agreement and a solemn bargain made between Canada and British Columbia, but it was formally sanctioned by Her Majesty's Government.
+John A. Macdonald gave a speech in 1881 in the House of Commons on the CPR and criticized Alexander Mackenzie for tinkering with the preconditions of British Columbia and Vancouver Island uniting with Canada.
+MacDonald said, "Both the Government of which I was the head and the Government of which he was the head were bound by the original resolutions."
+He continued, "It was admitted that it was a sacred obligation; it was admitted that there was a treaty made with British Columbia, with the people and the Government of British Columbia, and not only was it an agreement and a solemn bargain made between Canada and British Columbia, but it was formally sanctioned by Her Majesty's Government.
 It was a matter of Colonial policy and Imperial policy in England that the road should be constructed."

 Land grants

 Coal Baron Robert Dunsmuir

 Robert Dunsmuir, the Nanaimo coal baron and a member of the provincial legislature, was interested in owning the railway project and in the province's coal reserves.
 The fact that Dunsmuir was a member of the provincial government making the deal aroused some suspicion about corruption.
 Dunsmuir and three partners (Charles Crocker, Collis P. Huntington and Leland Stanford of California) incorporated the Esquimalt & Nanaimo Railway (less formally the E&N Railway), with Dunsmuir president and owner of one half of the shares.
 The company estimated that it would cost $1.5 million to construct.
-Dunsmuir planned to integrate the railway with the systems being built in Washington and Oregon, with a ferry link from Victoria.
+Dunsmuir planned to integrate the railway with the systems being built in Washington and Oregon, with a train ferry link from Victoria.

-The first Prime Minister gave British Columbia the choice of Dunsmuir or Lewis M. Clement of San Francisco, Chief Engineer of the Western Division of the Atlantic and Pacific Railroad, for the contract.
-Dunsmuir travelled to Ottawa in 1882 with letters of introduction from John Hamilton Gray, one of the Fathers of Confederation, and Joseph Trutch, the first Lieutenant Governor of British Columbia, both men in favour with Macdonald.
+MacDonald gave British Columbia the choice of Dunsmuir or Lewis M. Clement of San Francisco, chief engineer of the Western Division of the Atlantic and Pacific Railroad, for the contract.
+Dunsmuir travelled to Ottawa in 1882 with letters of introduction from John Hamilton Gray, one of the Fathers of Confederation, and Joseph Trutch, the first lieutenant governor of British Columbia, both men in favour with Macdonald.
 After a visit to Ottawa to present himself directly for this project, Dunsmuir went off to Scotland.
 While in Scotland, Dunsmuir received the news that the provincial government had chosen the Vancouver Land and Railway Company controlled by Clement for the job.
 Dunsmuir was surprised that Clement would take the contract without a cash grant in addition to the land and commit to building the railway to Seymour Narrows, near Campbell River.
 When Clement and his company failed to come up with the necessary financial security, Macdonald quickly moved to accept Dunsmuir's terms.